Soviet working class

-The Soviet working class was, according to Marxist–Leninist theory, supposed to be the Soviet Union's ruling class during its transition from the socialist stage of development to full communism.
-However, it is commonly argued that its influence over production and policies diminished as the Soviet Union's existence progressed.
+According to Marxist–Leninist theory, the Soviet working class was supposed to be the Soviet Union's ruling class during its transition from the socialist stage of development to full communism.
+According to Andy Blunden, its influence over production and policies diminished as the Soviet Union's existence progressed.

 Employment

 Productivity

-Several Soviets expressed concern over the focus of sharp growth in per capita income over that of labor productivity.
+Several Soviet economists expressed concern over the focus of sharp growth in per capita income over that of labor productivity.
 A problem was that wages in the Soviet Union could neither be used as a way of disciplining workers or as an incentive system, except in a limited capacity.
 Soviet workers were not controlled by the stick and carrot (the carrot being increased wages and the stick being unemployment).